krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 If no translation entry applies, the host's realm is considered to be the hostname's domain portion converted to upper case.
 For example, the following [domain_realm] section::

      [domain_realm]
+         crash.mit.edu = TEST.ATHENA.MIT.EDU
          .mit.edu = ATHENA.MIT.EDU
          mit.edu = ATHENA.MIT.EDU
-         crash.mit.edu = TEST.ATHENA.MIT.EDU
          example.com = EXAMPLE.COM

-maps *crash.mit.edu* into the *TEST.ATHENA.MIT.EDU* realm.
-All other hosts in the *mit.edu* domain will map by default to the *ATHENA.MIT.EDU* realm, and all hosts in the example.com domain will map by default into the *EXAMPLE.COM* realm.
+maps the host with the *exact* name *crash.mit.edu* into the TEST.ATHENA.MIT.EDU realm.
+The period prefix in *.mit.edu* denotes that *all* systems in the *mit.edu* domain belong to  ATHENA.MIT.EDU realm.
 Note the entries for the hosts *mit.edu* and *example.com*.
-Without these entries, these hosts would be mapped into the Kerberos realms EDU and ORG, respectively.
+Without these entries, these hosts would be mapped into the Kerberos realms EDU and COM, respectively.

 .. _logging: